MichaelKim0407/learn-graphql/README.md

 `frontend` is a React frontend made following [this tutorial for React + Apollo client frontend](https://www.howtographql.com/react-apollo/0-introduction/).

 `backend2` and `frontend` are accompanying tutorials.

+`django` is an API server made following [this tutorial for Python + Django + Graphene](https://www.howtographql.com/graphql-python/0-introduction/).
+To run it use `docker-compose-django.yml`.